 During Lent, the church traditionally plays down celebration.
 Colours are muted.
 The seasonal colour purple, is the colour of preparation, repentance, and mourning.
 There are no flowers in church.
-We don't use the Glorias or Allelulias.
+We don't use the glorias or allelulias.
 We hopefully use this time to pray more.

 We take time to reflect on and order our relationships with God, with each other, and with our world.
-We take stock of our faith and take a long hard look at our Christian beliefs and practices.
+We take stock of our faith and take a long hard look at our Christian beliefs and practises.
 We might choose to give something up for Lent.
 We might choose to go without favourite treats, or we might take up something that builds our faith, through spiritual discipline.
 I know a friend of mine gives up sweets every single year for Lent.
-Other people may choose to give up alcohol or smoking (Laura).
-I had an interesting chat with a woman on Friday who said she gives up chocolate and she views it as a challenge, a challenge that she chooses to accept.
+Other people may choose to give up alcohol or smoking.
+I had an interesting chat with a woman this week who said she gives up chocolate and she views it as a challenge, a challenge that she chooses to accept.
 She asked me if I give anything up, and I had to admit, no, but I choose to try and pray more.
-In fact, this Lent, as a member of the Sodality of Mary, Mother of Priests, I've committed to praying the Rosary every day during Lent.
-I feel that will benefit my spiritual journey through Lent.

 Here at Liverpool Parish Church, there are plenty of opportunities to experience Lent and our varied Lent Programme is a good place to start.
-The Lent Quiet morning that I will be leading will give us a chance to pause part way through Lent and to consider our journey with Jesus.
+The Lent Quiet morning that I will be leading will give us a chance to pause partway through Lent and to consider our journey with Jesus.
 It will be a chance to reflect and to think about how the rest of Lent will be observed leading up to the Passion of Jesus.

 In this season of Lent, Jesus spends forty days in the wilderness.
-As we heard in our Gospel reading, immediately after his baptism by John, the Holy Spirit drives him into a hostile and difficult environment, where he is tested and tempted, although Mark doesn't provide us with many details.
+Immediately after his baptism by John, the Holy Spirit drives him into a hostile and difficult environment, where he is tested and tempted.
 Jesus is being prepared for what is to come as he enters into his calling.

 It is significant that the number is forty days.
 Noah spent forty days on the Ark in the flood.
 Moses and the Israelites spent forty years in the wilderness after their liberation from Egypt.
 Elijah, broken and dejected, escaped into the wilderness for forty days.
 Forty days is symbolically a time of testing and preparation, a time to trust in God's faithfulness and provision.
 Time spent in the wilderness leads to renewed trust and faith and a fresh understanding of God's graciousness and love towards his people.

 In the story of Noah, the rainbow symbolises God's promise to save the people.
-The rainbow has also been adopted as a symbol for the LGBTQI+ community and the colours reflect the diversity of the community in addition to the spectrum of human sexuality and gender.
+The rainbow has also been adopted as a symbol for the LGBTQI+ community, and the colours reflect the diversity of the community in addition to the spectrum of human sexuality and gender.
 I also believe it represents love, especially God's love for all people.

 Today after our Eucharist service we will be starting our wedding preparations with the couples who are getting married this year at Liverpool Parish church by myself and my clergy colleagues.
 I can't wait for the day, as well as conducting weddings for mixed couples, I am able to conduct weddings for same sex couples.
-I hope this comes round sooner than forty years.
+I hope this comes around sooner than forty years.